Workforce 10 min read Dec 2025

 Shift handovers are one of the highest-risk moments in any care facility.
 It's when critical information about residents is transferred from one team to another — and it's also when things can easily fall through the cracks.

+A good handover is structured, consistent, and supported by accurate documentation.
 Digital care notes make a significant difference here.
-When handover information is captured in real time during the shift — rather than hastily scribbled at the end — the quality of the handover improves dramatically.
-The incoming team can review notes before the handover even begins, and the outgoing team can feel confident they haven't forgotten anything important.
+When handover information is captured in real time during the shift, the quality of the handover improves dramatically.

 Handover checklist